Jack Hillier (art historian)

+Biography

 Hillier was born on 29 August 1912 in Fulham, England to Charles Hillier and his wife Minnie (née Davies).
 His father was a postman; one of five siblings, Hillier had a "happy, if slightly impoverished, childhood."
 His only early "tenuous connection with art was that his father, during his rounds, delivered the mail of Edward Burne Jones, the noted late Victorian artist, who lived in Kensington."
 He left Fulham Secondary School at 15 and worked for an insurance company until 1967.
 During World War II he served in the Royal Air Force.
 Although he applied to be a pilot, "regrettably, the detailed work that he carried out during the day, combined with his wood engraving, had slightly impaired his eyesight, and his application, therefore, was not accepted".

 Hillier became interested in Japanese ukiyo-e art in the 1940s, when it was at a low ebb in terms of interest from the West.
 He collected Japanese prints, books, and paintings.
 He taught himself to draw and make prints, and in 1951 had Old Surrey Watermills published, with his own illustrations.